 Even though romantic relationships and dating are inherently difficult for INTPs, people with this personality type take them very seriously.
 The main problem that INTPs are likely to face in this area is that they are not naturally sensitive or emotional individuals.
 Consequently, understanding another person’s feelings or expressing their own is not something that an INTP is well equipped to do.

-INTPs’ simple daily needs are a complete opposite of their inner world, which is bound to be very complex and colourful.
-However, there is a certain logic behind this – INTPs purposefully seek simplicity in the “real” life so that they can focus all their mental power on the inner world.
+INTPs’ simple daily needs are completely opposite their inner world, which is bound to be very complex and colourful.
+However, there is a certain logic behind this: INTPs purposefully seek simplicity in the “real” life so that they can focus all their mental power on the inner world.

-People with the INTP personality type are likely to use their rich imagination to achieve as much as possible in intimate situations.
-While their enthusiasm can be very impressive, INTPs should be aware of their tendency to prioritize the inner world – it is entirely possible that an INTP will imagine an intimate situation in a very exciting and interesting way, but will choose not to reveal that to their dating or long-term partner.
+People with the INTP personality type are likely to use their rich imaginations to achieve as much as possible in intimate situations.
+While their enthusiasm can be very impressive, INTPs should be aware of their tendency to prioritize the inner world.
+It is entirely possible that an INTP will imagine an intimate situation in a very exciting and interesting way but will choose not to reveal that to their dating or long-term partner.

 Another potential issue that someone with the INTP personality type should try to resolve is their tendency to overlook their partner’s emotional needs.
-As already mentioned above, INTPs are not naturally sensitive or emotional, but their partner might have a very different personality – it is important for an INTP to try to understand their feelings and communicate on the emotional level, instead of simply relying on commitment and dedication and believing that this is all that is needed.
-Of course, their partner should also be aware of INTP personality traits and quirks, and try not to demand constant flow of emotions from the INTP.
+As already mentioned above, INTPs are not naturally sensitive or emotional, but their partner might have a very different personality.
+It is important for an INTP to try to understand their feelings and communicate on the emotional level, instead of simply relying on commitment and dedication and believing that this is all that is needed.
+Of course, their partner should also be aware of INTP personality traits and quirks, and try not to demand a constant flow of emotions from the INTP.